Ethkoh/Notes/workshops_notes.md

 business avoid givingwrong ans. does it mean there is no incentive to use ai based chatbot. i believe fwd for now only use rule based?

 google have something call automl which does classification

+### How to Drive Better Business Decisions with Data Workshop
+General Assembly
+12 November 2020 4.30pm to 7pm
+Instructor: Wayne Wong

+DOLLY Project (Digital OnLine Life and You

+example of poor data: timely (newer data)

+emotions can be associated with color can use grey for loss instead of red.